Detecting Twenty-thousand Classes using Image-level Supervision

 \textbf{Multi-dataset training.} We sample detection and classification mini-batches in a $1:1$ ratio, regardless of the original dataset size.
 We group images from the same dataset on the same GPU to improve training efficiency~\cite{zhou2021simple}.

 \textbf{Training schedules.} To shorten the experimental cycle and have a good initialization for prediction-based WSOD losses~\cite{ramanathan2020dlwl,redmon2017yolo9000}, we always first train a converged base-class-only model ($4\times$ schedule) and finetune on it with additional image-labeled data for another $4\times$ schedule.
+We confirm finetuning the model using only box supervision does not improve the performance.
 The $4\times$ schedule for our joint training consists of $\sim\!\!24$ LVIS epochs plus $\sim\!\!4.8$ ImageNet epochs or $\sim\!\!3.8$ CC epochs.
 Training our ResNet50 model takes $\sim\!22$ hours on 8 V100 GPUs.
 The large 21K \swinB model trains in $\sim\!24$ hours on 32 GPUs.